 Bull Run Fossil Plant

-Bull Run generates about 6 billion kilowatt-hours of electricity a year, enough to supply about 400,000 homes.
-It has been ranked the most-efficient coal-fired plant in the nation 13 times and is consistently in the top five each year.
+The plant has a summer net capability of 881 megawatts and generates approximately 6 billion kilowatt-hours of electricity a year, enough to supply 400,000 homes.
+Bull Run’s heat rate (a measure of efficiency) was the best of any plant in the United States 13 times and the plant ranks consistently in the top 5 each year.

 TVA is required to report annually to the Environmental Protection Agency on the amounts of chemicals released by its fossil-fuel plants.
 Check here for the latest data on Bull Run.

 TVA monitors other emissions at its fossil plants, including sulfur dioxide, nitogen oxide, carbon dioxide and mercury.
 Check here for the latest data on Bull Run.